Can I Swim After Shocking Pool? Safe Swimming Timeline

 - Test free chlorine levels using a reliable test kit like Taylor K-2006 or comparable digital tester

-- Check pH levels and ensure they're between 7.2-7.6 for optimal comfort and chlorine effectiveness
+- Check pH levels and ensure they're between 7.2-7.6 for comfort and balanced water

 - Run filtration system for at least 2 hours after confirming safe levels to ensure proper circulation